 Pharmac Emerging Researcher Awards

 There are two awards of $3,000 each, open to NZSO members.
 One for clinical and one for bio-medical.
 If you would like to be considered for one of these awards please select this presentation type during the submission process.
-Note these are oral presentations and will take place in a dedicated session.
+Note these are oral presentations and will take place throughout the programme.
+More information, including eligibility can be found here.

 Poster presentations